Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Results

-A second and quite surprising effect of~$B_\parallel$ is that the shape of the flux arcs is strongly modified.
-Most strikingly, they become narrower and more and more skewed with increasing~$B_\parallel$, i.e.~asymmetric with respect to their sweetspots.
+A second and quite surprising effect of~$B_\parallel$ is that the shape of the flux arcs is modified.
+They become narrower and more and more skewed with increasing~$B_\parallel$, i.e.~asymmetric with respect to their sweetspots.
 For the highest fields, neighboring arcs do not even cross anymore.
-In conjunction with the skewing, one of the arc branches (the right one for each arc in Fig.~\subref{fig:field-response}{a}) gets extended while the opposite branch (the left ones in Fig.~\subref{fig:field-response}{a}) becomes shorter.
+In conjunction with the skewing, one of the arc branches (the right one for each arc in Fig.~\subref{fig:field-response}{a}) gets extended, while the opposite branch (the left ones in Fig.~\subref{fig:field-response}{a}) becomes shorter.
 For $B_\parallel = \qty{200}{\milli\tesla}$ this lengthening/shortening has reached a level where one of the discontinuous transitions between arcs more than doubled in frequency range while the other nearly vanished.
-For still larger~$B_\parallel$, the shortening of the left branch is so strong that the corresponding frequency jump is downwards, meaning that the metastable branch has a higher resonance frequency than the stable one.
-Before we explain and model this unusual shape of the flux response, we discuss how the characteristics of the circuit are impacted by $B_\parallel$ and the arc skewing with respect to possible applications.
+For still larger~$B_\parallel$, the shortening of the left branch is so strong that the corresponding frequency jump is downwards, meaning that the metastable state has a higher resonance frequency than the stable one.
+Before explaining this unusual shape of the flux response in detail below, it is useful to briefly discuss how it impacts the circuit characteristics with respect to the envisioned applications.